First, a History of “Whack A Mole” on Toxic Solvent-Based Strippers

 Dumond Smart Strip Advanced Paint Remover

 This zero-VOC water-based formula is based on the active ingredient benzyl alcohol, an organic compound that can be found naturally in plants and essential oils.
-Though like most alcohols technically there is a hazard when inhaling it, this is really one of the safest options in my opinion.
+Though like most alcohols, technically there is a hazard when inhaling it, this is really one of the safest options in my opinion.

 The SDS lists only a faint aromatic odor that comes from the alcohol, though many people would consider it odorless.
 It’s 100% biodegradable, non-caustic, and is made for indoor and outdoor use.